COVID-19 vaccine injury & bereavement

 Reform of the Vaccine Damage Payment Scheme 1979

-It became clear that the support currently for those injured through vaccination in the UK is inadequate and difficult to access.
+The support currently available for those injured or bereaved through vaccination in the UK is inadequate and difficult to access.

 Hausfeld is driving forward the national conversation on how best to support the COVID-19 vaccination program whilst ensuring that injured individuals and their families are given access to appropriate financial and informational support.

-We push for reform of the VDPS.
-We have been working with affected families and other stakeholders to raise awareness around how this scheme is outdated, obscure and difficult to access and to seek urgent reform of the VDPS system.
+We are pushing for reform of the VDPA.
+We have been working with affected families and other stakeholders to raise awareness around how this scheme is outdated, obscure and difficult to access and to seek urgent reform of the VDPA system.